dreamerslab/jquery.msg/README.md

     $.msg( 'unblock' );

 ## Theme
 All styles are separate from js files in jquery.msg.css.
-Default themes use [css3pie](http://css3pie.com/) to apply border-radius and box-shadow to IE.
+Default themes use [css3pie](http://css3pie.com/) to apply border-radius and box-shadow to IE. You can easily edit or add your custom theme.

 #### Default HTML layout